kubernetes/website/content/en/docs/concepts/configuration/pod-overhead.md

 Once a Pod is scheduled to a node, the kubelet on that node creates a new {{< glossary_tooltip text="cgroup" term_id="cgroup" >}}
 for the Pod.
 It is within this pod that the underlying container runtime will create containers.

-If the resource has a limit defined for each container (Guaranteed QoS or Bustrable QoS with limits defined), the kubelet will set an upper limit for the pod cgroup associated with that resource (cpu.cfs_quota_us for CPU and memory.limit_in_bytes memory).
+If the resource has a limit defined for each container (Guaranteed QoS or Burstable QoS with limits defined), the kubelet will set an upper limit for the pod cgroup associated with that resource (cpu.cfs_quota_us for CPU and memory.limit_in_bytes memory).
 This upper limit is based on the sum of the container limits plus the `overhead` defined in the PodSpec.